 Impact on major world economies

-Italy, France, and the UK have experienced the effects of coronavirus more sharply than other world powers, all down more than 35% year to date, while the MSCI USA index is down some 25%, yo-yoing lower since early March.
+Italy, France, India and the UK have experienced the effects of coronavirus more sharply than other world powers, all down 25% or more year to date, while the MSCI USA index has recovered slightly and is now down some 12%, off lows at the end of March.
 Notably, the country where COVID-19 originated, China, is among the least affected.
 View in YCharts.

 Oil prices reverse their recent recovery